MediaComem/comem-webdev/subjects/angular/README.md

 <p class='center'><img src='images/observable-map.png' class='w50' /></p>

-To use it, you need to import it and use the Observable's `pipe` method:
+To use it, you need to import it and use the Observable's `pipe` method in `JokeService` in `src/app/services/joke.service.ts`:

 ```ts
 // Other imports...